-- Planning legislation is set out in the Town and Country Planning Act 1990.
+- 1.3.1 Planning legislation is set out in the Town and Country Planning Act 1990.
 Planning Policy Wales (PPW 11th Edition) sets out the land use planning policies of the Welsh Government.
 Chapter 6 sets out the Welsh Government's policy towards the historic environment.
 It states "The planning system must take into account the Welsh Government's objectives to protect, conserve, promote and enhance the historic environment as a resource for the general well-being of present and future generations.
 The historic environment is a finite, non-renewable and shared resource and a vital and integral part of the historical and cultural identity of Wales.
 It contributes to economic vitality and culture, civic pride, local distinctiveness and the quality of Welsh life.
 The historic environment can only be maintained as a resource for future generations if the individual historic assets are protected and conserved.
 Cadw's published Conservation Principles highlights the need to base decisions on an understanding of the impact a proposal may have on the significance of an historic asset."
-(PPW 2021, 126). - 1.3.2 Underpinning PPW are a series of legislative powers and TANs.
-The Planning (Wales) Act 2015 sets out a series of legislative changes to deliver reform of the planning system in Wales, to ensure that it is fair, resilient and enables Development.
+(PPW 2021, 126).
+Underpinning PPW are a series of legislative powers and Technical Advice Notes (TANs). - 1.3.2 The Planning (Wales) Act 2015 sets out a series of legislative changes to deliver reform of the planning system in Wales, to ensure that it is fair, resilient and enables Development.
 The 2015 Act also introduces a mandatory requirement to undertake pre-application consultation for certain types of Development.
-The Town and Country Planning (Development Management Procedure) (Wales) (Amendment) Order 2016 defines in Schedule 4(I) the parameters and definitions for the requirement of pre-application consultation by Welsh Ministers, particularly in response to the effect of statutory designated monuments, buildings, and parks and gardens. - 1.3.3 Advice on archaeology and buildings in the planning process is contained in Welsh Office Circular 60/96 Planning and the Historic Environment: Archaeology and Welsh Office Circular 1/98 Planning and the Historic Environment, which updates Welsh Office Circular 61/96 Planning and the Historic Environment: Historic Buildings and Conservation Areas following the Shimizu (U.K.) Ltd. v.
-Westminster City Council Judgement (February 1997).
-Detailed advice on Environmental Impact Assessment is contained within Welsh Office Circular 11/99 Environmental Impact Assessment.
+The Town and Country Planning (Development Management Procedure) (Wales) (Amendment) Order 2016 defines in Schedule 4(I) the parameters and definitions for the requirement of pre-application consultation by Welsh Ministers, particularly in response to the effect of statutory designated monuments, buildings, and parks and gardens.
+Where Environmental Impact Assessment is required, detailed advice is contained within Welsh Office Circular 11/99 Environmental Impact Assessment.